c0j0s/NYP-SAP-SmartBackpack/SmartBackpackML/README.md

 ```

 # Connect SmartBackpackApp to deployed model
-In order to connect the app to the ml server, the access url in the app must be updated.
+In order to connect the app to the ml server, the access url in  SmartBackpackApp must be updated.

 File to change: service > IotDataMlServiceManager.kt
 ```kotlin